 NE corner of Wellington & Balfour Streets.
 Google maps.

-Home to what seems to have been Launceston’s first theatre (1834, see advertisements below).
+Home to what seems to have been Launceston’s first theatre (1834, more about the theatre here).
 Became the colonial hospital in the early 1840s, and then the public Cornwall Hospital until the construction of the Launceston General Hospital in 1863.

 1832 Alexander Rose, British Hotel, Wellington Street

 1833 Henry Davis, British Hotel, Wellington Street